Statement / 2026-JUNIndependent. No issuer affiliation.

 Look at

-Long-window cards (e.g. Citi Simplicity, U.S. Bank Visa Platinum)
+Long-window cards (e.g. Citi Simplicity, U.S. Bank Shield Visa)

 On a balance near $15,000, even a 5% transfer fee is a small price for nearly two years of zero interest.
 The longer 0% window keeps the required monthly payment manageable, and the avoided interest typically dwarfs the upfront fee by an order of magnitude.